Maksss2018/beetroot-test/README.md

 # Beetroot Academy
 ## Course : Advanced Javascript Developer
-  This repos accumulate result`s of my studding in  [Beetroot Academy](https://beetroot.academy/en/).
+  This repos accumulate result's of my studding in  [Beetroot Academy](https://beetroot.academy/en/).

   All results a sorted by studding projects in this repository by  [***branches*** ](https://github.com/Maksss2018/beetroot-test/branches):
  1. [master](https://github.com/Maksss2018/beetroot-test/) branch: